 Introduction to Aurora

 Aurora, Colorado is the state's third largest city, and it's known for its cultural food, artistic exhibits, outdoor recreation, and relaxing atmosphere.
 Sailing, golfing, art, fast-pitch softball, and live theater are examples of common things to do in the city.
-The population is 277,000 and is expected to reach the 300,000 milestone soon.
 Its proximity to Denver has long kept it in the realm of Denver suburb.
 But that is changing as it gains more and more recognition as a city worthy of its own distinction.
 During the fall of 1955, President Dwight D. Eisenhower recovered from a heart attack in the city and world attention was then focused on Aurora.

 The City of Aurora Cultural Arts Program offers the public classes in such subjects as fine arts, dance, pottery, and music.
 The Aurora Fox Arts Center offers performing arts classes.
 A summer music concert series as well as concerts in the park are offered.
 The Aurora History Museum has excellent exhibits chronicling the history and culture of the town.
 There is a great deal of art in public places around town, which gives Aurora a unique image and allows the city to establish a distinctive aesthetic character.
 Pottery and fine art sales are common throughout the year.
 Dance recitals and other performances are held regularly through the City of Aurora Cultural Services Division.